RedisLabs/redislabs-docs/content/rdi/data-transformation/examples/redis-hash-example.md

+---
+Title: Write to a Redis hash
-# Writing to a Redis hash
+linkTitle: Write to a Redis hash
+description:
+weight: 30
+alwaysopen: false
+categories: ["redis-di"]
+aliases:
+---

 In the below example, the data is captured from the source table named `invoice` and is written to the Redis database as a `hash`.
 The connection is an optional parameter that must refer to the corresponding connection name defined in `config.yaml`.
 When the `data_type` parameter is specified for the job, it overrides the system-wide setting `target_data_type` (defined in `config.yaml`).